 - As a student, you will be supported as you gain English language fluency for success in school and at work.

 - Courses are offered day and evening at several locations, including the Elgin, Carpentersville, Streamwood, and the Hanover Park Education and Work Center.

 - All classes are provided free of charge to eligible immigrant students.

 - Placement test is required.

 Courses offered at the beginning literacy, low beginning, and high beginning levels equip students with basic survival English skills.
 Upon completing the high beginning level, students can function in familiar social situations, make inquiries related to everyday activities, express opinions, write simple sentences, and read familiar texts.

 Courses offered at the advanced level prepare students for entrance into college-level classes.
-Upon completing the advanced level, students are able to read and write at a level that assures success within college-level English courses and can receive free in-district tuition for one, three-credit-hour college class to help them achieve their educational and career-related goals.
+Upon completing the advanced level, students can read and write at a level that ensures success in college-level English courses.
+They can receive free in-district tuition for one, three-credit-hour college classes to help them achieve their educational and career-related goals.
 A student services specialist is available to help students make the transition to college-level English.

 Sign-up for classes using our online form and we will contact you to complete the process.